-In the business offices maintained by Duke Norris, the Captain was taking a detailed read of the information, Mr. Ondallah had given him before he and his team left.
+In the business offices maintained by Duke Norris, the Captain was taking a detailed read of the information, Mr. Ondallah had given him before that man's team left.
 The Captain then handed the flimsy to the Lieutenant, who quickly buried it in an envelope he was carrying.
 Scanning the group, the Captain introduced himself as Captain Diievard.
 He then matter of factly asked, "What can I do for you?"
 Again, uncertain where this officer stood in the Regina military, and with regard to security clearances, Zimzod asked, "Ummm, how much do you know about our involvement with the Duke?"
 The Captain looked Zimzod directly in the eyes saying, "To this point, I have a friend who recently got promoted to the command of a battle-damaged cruiser you might be familiar with."
 The reference was specific to the INS Tamesha Kargaa, aboard which they'd returned to the Regina system.

 Zach caught what the Captain was talking about well before anyone else, and stepped in saying, "The problem I'm experiencing is that I cannot clear up this insurance issue due to the sensitive nature of that engagement."
 Allowing silence to take hold again for a few beats, the Captain said, "OK.
 At this time, I need to inform you that, while I have a friend who was recently promoted to command that cruiser, I am not fully familiar, or versed, with the entire incident."
 Zach told the Captain he was likely going to remain in the dark regarding the incident, as they didn't have guidance on who in Duke Norris' offices in Rhylanor was of a clearance level to deal with the issue?
 Captain Diievard said they'd have to take his word that he was cleared to assist them.
 Of course, he produced no credentials.

 Trying another tack, Zach asked the Captain how long ago the Duke left Rhylanor?
-He was told it had been three weeks.
-Once he had this, Zach said, "I am sure that there are people in Rhylanor who know the Duke's planned route.
+He was told it had been three weeks. with that, Zach said, "I am sure that there are people in Rhylanor who know the Duke's planned route.
 Is there any way to get a message to him by xboat?
 The Captain said, "In the three weeks since leaving, the Duke's flotilla made their arrival in the Gerome system, which is interdicted.
 Refueling there, using his rank in the Imperial Navy to commandeer fuel, they then jumped, after a few days, to the Fosey System.
 If all went as planned, he arrived there four days ago and was just now preparing to jump to the Rorise system.
 Again, with things as planned, he should arrive in Rorise a week from today, spend several days refueling before the final jump to the Mora system.
 No xboats, from any system, jump to interdicted systems like the Gerome system.
 Nor do xboats take a direct route from Rhylanor to Mora.
 They passed through other stellar regions, to carry data as they spread information.

 That meant the first xboat jump from Rhylanor would go to the Equus System, followed by a jump to Icetina System, then to the Fosey system.
 And word would only arrive in Fosey system, where Duke Norris' ships are today, in three weeks' time.
 Indeed, by the time the message arrived in the Fosey system, Duke Norris would just be arriving in the Mora system.
 This was all explained in the rote style of a command officer who has had the process, efficiency and realities of interstellar communications burned into him.
 That was because the fate of fleets and worlds depended on understanding it in times of war.
 Trying to find a route through the issue, Mikah simply asked the Captain, "So what is your clearance level?
 And where do your loyalties stand regarding Duke Norris?"
 Faced with the challenge, Captain Diievard considered the question and it's ramifications before asking the other officers to leave the room.
 Their faces showed shock and confusion, but they complied, and quickly Zach and the Knights were alone with the Captain.

-Once the door was closed, Diievard bluntly and calmly said, "Captain Kugumde Kiis Gadagush of the INS Tamesha Kargaa is my sister, and I share her loyalties completely.
+The door was closed and Diievard bluntly and calmly said, "Captain Kugumde Kiis Gadagush of the INS Tamesha Kargaa is my sister, and I share her loyalties completely.
 As for my clearance level, it is level Alpha."
 His manner suggested that he expected this to end all debate on the question.
 As far as anyone could recall, Alpha Clearance was one of the highest military levels of security, before ascending into the clouds of the Civilian rulership of the system.
 But no one, other than the Captain, was an expert on that subject.
 Mikah said, "Ok" before turning away from Diievard to the others to say, "I think we can trust him."
 When the others, except Zimzod, didn't react, Zimzod asked her if she was sure?
 Mikah bluntly said, "Yes" and turned on everyone asking, "Do you want the situation cleared up or do you want to leave for Mora?"
 Zach said, "I want the situation cleared up, but I don't want fallout." and Mikah said "You can't guarantee no fallout." in a tone that ended the debate at last.

 Slumping his shoulders, Zach turned to the Captain and said, "OK.
 The situation is...
 We were on an extremely secret ship during the engagement.
 And that ship got destroyed, which...
-We wanted it to get destroyed in the first place, because we could not let..."
+We wanted it to get destroyed in the first place, because we couldn't let..."
 Zimzod stepped in saying, "Ok, you don't need to elaborate on that.
 Just go on." only to be trumped by Mikah, who looked at them both and said, "Don't talk.
 Shut up."
 Zack asked, "You want to tell him?" and, when she said "yes" he said "Fine.
 You tell him."
 Through all this back and forth, the Captain patiently waited.
 Turning to face Diievard, Mikah said, "OK.
 We were hired to recover a ship by the Stepozhevaci government.
 When we found out what the ship was..."
 Diievard held up his hand to interrupt her, asking "Who are the Stepozhevaci?"
 Mikah backed up, explaining that they were one of the national governments in the Porozlo system and were anti-Imperial and anti-free trade.